Noise-Robust Estimation of Quantum Observables in Noisy Hardware: NRE framework

-\subsubsection{First post-processing step: Baseline estimation.}
+\subsection{First post-processing step: Baseline estimation}

 We define the optimal control parameter as the value that ensures the auxiliary quantity at the smallest noise level ($\lambda_1$) serves as an estimator for the ideal expectation value.
-The optimal control parameter $n_{op}$ therefore satisfy the below equation,
+The optimal control parameter $n_{op}$ therefore satisfies

-The solution to the above equation is discussed in Sec.~\ref{subsec:n_op} in Methods.
+The solution to this equation is discussed in Appendix~\ref{subsec:n_op}.
+Using this value we obtain,